dustinpfister/blog_posts/_posts/electronjs-clipboard.md

 ## 5 - Conclusion

 That will be it for now when it comes to the clipboard class in electron, I just wanted to make a quick getting started type example when it comes to using it and I would say that is what I have together here all ready.
 Like all my other posts on this site I might come around to do a little editing at one point or another, but there is still only so much that I would change with this example.
 The aim was just a simple demo of the clipboard class, not some kind of full application of some kind in which this is just one little element of an over all final product.
+When it cokes to an actual product of some kind I have a basic text editor application in the works, but the project that I have put the most time into thus far is my [video application](/2022/03/10/electronjs-example-videoground/) that I have made that uses threejs and vuejs as part of the front end code.

+If you enjoyed this post and think you got something out of reading it, you might want to check out [one of my growing list of other posts on electronjs](/categories/electronjs).